Eagle Scout Cemetery Project in 12 Steps

 Open the app and start clicking photos!

-Your group can pair-off.
-As one person takes photos in a row, their partner takes them in the next row.
-Leap-frog over your partner’s row when you complete your own.
+Divide your group into pairs.
+As one person takes photos in a row, their partner takes photos in the next row.

 - Make sure all the names and dates are in the frame.

 - If your shadow casts over the gravestone, stand off to the side.

 - Clear away grass clippings and weeds that block information.